Trust / Identity and access management / 2009-present

 Okta and the Identity Layer That Made Login an Enterprise Brand

-Okta made login infrastructure visible: single sign-on, multi-factor authentication, lifecycle access, customer identity, Auth0, app connections, and audit trails became one trust surface.
+Okta made login infrastructure visible: single sign-on, multi-factor authentication, lifecycle access, customer identity, Auth0, app connections, and check trails became one trust surface.

 Short Answer